hman191/QAproject1/README.md

 ![Deck wireframe](https://github.com/hman191/QAproject1/blob/master/Documentation/Screen%20Shot%202020-03-07%20at%2017.18.21.png "Deck Wireframe")

 # Issues and Improvements
 On the Deck page, typing in the full name of a car is needed in order to update the deck, additionally, every entry needs to be filled in even if the user would like to keep the car the same.
-In the future I would like to add a drop-down list for each field to allow the user to only change what they want to.
+In the future I would like to add a drop-down list for each field, as well as a pre-popoulated field with the current car, to allow the user to only change what they want to.
 Also, I would have liked to have a drop down list of cars next to the user's deck so they can check the stats of a specific car to help them make their decision without switching to the cars page.

 In the future, to develop the project, I would add the functionality from my initial ERD.
 So I would add the abaility to play against a randomly generate computer controlled deck with a similar average score to the user's deck, or even against other players online, as well as a credits system so the user would have to "buy" cars from a shop in order to add an element of progression.